 But don't overlook the basics: There are many trusted tactics and techniques to help you bring in a tom, but mastering the essentials is what will help you find success this spring.
 These 13 turkey hunting tips will put the odds in your favor this spring.

-If you take any tip away from this list, it should be this one.
-It may seem obvious, but you'd be surprised how many hunters don't even bother with proper scouting.
-You need to get out in the woods and listen.
-You need to get the lay of the land, and consider what land characteristics will affect or influence turkey movement.
-Don't just show up and call, but get up early and find where they roost.
+If you take any tip away from this list, it should be this one that many hunters overlook: Get out in the woods and listen.
+You'd be surprised how many hunters don't even bother with proper scouting.
+Whether your state or ethics allow roost hunting, you still need to get the lay of the land and consider what land characteristics will affect or influence turkey movement.

 It's no secret that turkeys rely on their impeccable sight.
 Nothing will blow a hunt faster than reaching for a call, or using a call that requires movement.
 Learn how to properly operate a diaphragm call and keep it in your mouth until that tom is taking a permanent dirt nap.

-People buy turkey vests for a reason, and they come with a lot of pockets for a reason.
+People buy turkey hunting vests for a reason, and they come with a lot of pockets for a reason.
 You wouldn't hit the lake with only one lure, so why would you limit yourself to one turkey call?
+Try that cluck and purr, a yelp, a box call.
 You never know what a tom will respond to.

 Enjoy the outdoors?

 Sign up for daily stories delivered straight to your inbox.